 They will both be displayed in the range of 10k-100k but it can make all the difference whether you have 11,000 or 90,000 people searching what you’re writing about and therefore driving traffic to your site.

 Before you get started with keyword ranking it’s a good idea to check the Google ranking for your website.
 There are lots of tools out there and most keyword planning tools include Google keyword ranking checkers as well.

 I use Rank Math on my websites, this plugin is a fabulous help to write SEO friendly content, it tells you how often your chosen keywords are included in your headers and content and it includes rank tracking software too.
-However, if you don’t have an account with an SEO plugin or keyword research tools yet you can use Seobility for free.
+However, if you don’t have an account with an SEO plugin or keyword research tools yet you can use Seobility or TheHoth for free.